 These by-laws are issued in accordance with the constitution & must be obeyed.
 Membership for course fishing Members will be from 1st April to 31st march in the following year.

 The Society accepts no liability for loss, damage or injury to Members or their property which may occur on Society waters, any activity pursued on Society waters is at the Members own risk.

 These rules are subject to amendment at short notice if required by the best interest of the Society.
 The latest version of these rules can be found by visiting the Societies web site, www.hwas.co.uk

 The Society operates a ZERO TOLERANCE policy with regard to litter.
 Please take your litter home with you & dispose of it responsibly.

 All visitors to Church Farm must be in possession of a valid permit before entering the venue.

-Are held on the first Sunday of each month, check the website for the venue and start times.
+Are usually held on the first Sunday of each month, please check the website and Facebook paces for confirmation and cancellations.

 - Wives/Partners of Senior Members are allowed to fish with the Senior Member in the same swim provided that a maximum of two rods (one each) is used.